arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 ### Arduino IDE

-To install the board in the Arduino IDE, search for "Renesas" in the board manager, and install the core/package.
+To install the board in the Arduino IDE, search for "UNO R4" in the board manager, and install the core/package.

 Read more in the [Getting Started with the UNO R4 WiFi](/tutorials/uno-r4-wifi/r4-wifi-getting-started) guide.